-5.1 The Council has designated the Section 151 Officer as the Money Laundering Reporting Officer (MLRO).
-She can be contacted on 01530 454707 or at tracy.bingham@nwleicestershire.gov.uk.
+5.1 The Council has designated the Section 151 Officer as the Money LaunderingReporting Officer (MLRO).
+He can be contacted at glenn.hammons@nwleicestershire.gov.uk.

-In the absence of the MLRO or instances where it is suspected that the MLRO themselves are involved in suspicious transactions, concerns should be raised with the Deputy Section 151 Officer.
-She can be contacted on 01530 454492 or at anna.wright@nwleicestershire.gov.uk.
+In the absence of the MLRO or instances where it is suspected that the MLRO themselves are involved in suspicious transactions, concerns should be raised with the DeputySection 151 Officer, who can be contacted on 01530 454492 or at anna.crouch@nwleicestershire.gov.uk.